ghouston/convert_to_sorted_yaml/README.md

 # ConvertToSortedYaml

-A script to convert _all_ `json` or `code-profile` files into `yml` file which is sorted.
+A script to convert _all_ `*.json` or `*.code-profile` files into `*.yml` files with the contents sorted.
 The yaml file is saved into the same folder with the extension `.yml` appended.
+Example: `default.code-profile` will result in `default.code-profile.yml`.

 The sorted yml file is useful for comparing in a diff tool.

-This is useful for comparing VS Code Profiles, or other json files.
+With this you can see the differences between VS Code Profiles, or other json files.

 # Usage